B.A., Jawaharlal Nehru University (India); M.A., Purdue University; Ph.D., Duke University

 Works in postcolonial studies, Francophone studies, cultural theory (especially French theory), cinema studies, African studies.

-My fields are literature, film, culture and theory and my writing has appeared in journals, books, and collections in the fields of postcolonial studies, African studies, philosophy/theory, and film studies.
+My fields are literature, film, culture and theory.
+My writing has appeared in journals, books, and collections in the fields of postcolonial/Francophone studies, Women's studies, African studies, philosophy/theory, and film studies.
 I frequently participate in scholarly conferences or give talks in these fields.
 My courses at encompass these areas.

-At Wellesley I have been a Fellow at the Newhouse Center for the Humanities, and am serving a second term on its advisory board.
-I held the Whitehead Chair in Critical Thought.
-I have served on the advisory board of the Cinema and Media Studies program, teach in that program, and been involved in the Middle Eastern Studies program.
+At Wellesley, I have been a Fellow at the Newhouse Center for the Humanities, and am serving a second term on its advisory board.
+I have also held the Whitehead Chair in Critical Thought.
+I have served on the advisory board of the Cinema and Media Studies program and teach courses for the program.
+I have also been involved in the Middle Eastern Studies program.
 Some other committees I have served or do serve on are the Extra-Mural Fellowships Committee, the Library and Technology Committee, and the Merit Committee.
-Beyond Wellesley, I have been an active member in the Modern Language Association.
-I have served on the Committee for Academic Freedom and Professional Rights and Responsibilities; am currently on the Program Committee, and serve as an elected member on the Delegate Assembly.
+Beyond Wellesley, I am an active member in the Modern Language Association.
+I have served on the Committee for Academic Freedom and Professional Rights and Responsibilities, the Program Committee, and as an elected member on the Delegate Assembly.
 I am also an outgoing member of the MLA's Postcolonial Division Executive Committee, having served as its Chair.

-I serve on the Editorial Boards of Research in African Literatures, The International Journal of French and Francophone Philosophy, and newly inaugurated Cambridge Journal of Postcolonial Literary Inquiry.
+I serve on the Editorial Boards of Research in African Literatures, The International Journal of French and Francophone Philosophy, and the Cambridge Journal of Postcolonial Literary Inquiry.

 I enjoy spending time with my family and keeping track of its more distant branches in diverse parts of the world.
 I try to stay active in mind and body.
 I recently earned a black belt in karate.